Early-Bird GCNs: Graph-Network Co-Optimization Towards More Efficient GCN Training and Inference via Drawing Early-Bird Lottery Tickets: Experiment Results

 \subsection{GEBT over SOTA GCNs}

-We further compare the performance of GEBT over four SOTA GCN algorithms to evaluate its benefits of sparsification.
-As shown in Tab. \ref{tab:compare_GCNs}, GEBT again consistently outperforms the baseline GCN algorithms in terms of efficiency-accuracy trade-offs.
-Specifically, GEBT achieves 2.2 $\times$ $\sim$ 10.0 $\times$ inference FLOPs reduction and 0.1\% $\sim$ 4.1\% storage savings, while offering a comparable accuracy (-1.1\% $\sim$ 1.1\%), as compared to SOTA GCN algorithms.
+To evaluate the benefits of GEBT, we first compare the performance of GEBT over four SOTA GCN algorithms on three citation graphs.
+As shown in Tab. \ref{tab:compare_GCNs}, GEBT consistently outperforms all the baselines in terms of efficiency-accuracy trade-offs.
+Specifically, GEBT achieves 2.6$\times$ $\sim$ 10$\times$ inference FLOPs reduction, while offering a comparable accuracy ($\downarrow$0.9\% $\sim$ $\uparrow$2.0\%), as compared to SOTA GCN algorithms.
+We further evaluate GEBT with eight SOTA methods on two large datasets, PPI and Reddit, and show the comparisons in Tables \ref{tab:ppi} and \ref{tab:reddit}, respectively, where ($\uparrow$) and ($\downarrow$) denote improvement over the \textit{original} models, and ``Overall Improv.'' denotes the best improvement over all SOTA baselines.
+GEBT again consistently achieves the best efficiency-accuracy trade-offs, e.g., reducing inference FLOPs (up to 84.1\%) and training FLOPs (up to 83.5\%) under comparable or even higher F1-micro scores ($\downarrow$0.1\% $\sim$ $\uparrow$38\%).